Understanding social media interaction KPIs

 - Facebook Total Interactions

-- Facebook Interaction Rate
+- Facebook Engagement Rate (by Reach preferred)

 - Facebook Average Interactions Per Post

-- Facebook Interaction Rate by Post Type
+- Facebook Interaction Rate by Post Type or Format

-- Facebook Interaction Rate by Weekday
+- Facebook Interaction Rate by Day and Hour

 Let's start by looking at the total interactions that a profile gets.